matushorvath/vm8086/docs/notes.md

 - don't draw when mode_enable_output is 0, needs whole screen redraw support
 - debug and fix Prince graphics
 - support missing floppy commands

+TODO consider using strings for the palettes, avoid printb to speed up; e.g. string "170;170;0;" for yellow